 One of the most-cited academics in the field of Management – Geert Hofstede – has published a book called "Culture’s Consequences".
 This book was first published in 1980, with a 2nd revised edition in 2001.
 These two versions respectively have more than 12,000 and more than 9,000 citations under the title "Cultures Consequence".
 However, there are also hundreds of additional stray citation records in ISI’s Cited Reference search, all referring to the same two books.
 Many stray entries in ISI are simple misspellings of the title (see below for some of the more amusing bloopers).
 In most of these cases, the references were actually correct in the referring works and the spelling errors appear to have been made by ISI data entry staff.

-The bad: badly polluted profiles (but you can easily avoid this)
+The bad: badly polluted profiles

 As it is you (not Google Scholar) who is creating this profile, it is you who needs to maintain it and keep it up-to-date.
 This is not Google Scholar's responsibility.
 However, many academics only take a few minutes to create their profile, don’t look at any of the options and thus don't realise the default option is adding new articles automatically.
 That's not entirely surprising as Google Scholar doesn't make it very obvious how to change this.
 But it actually is very easy to do.
 Just login to your profile and click on the little cross you see in the title bar.